-The curriculum is supported by a specialist language teacher who works with children in upper Key Stage 2.
+The curriculum is supported by a specialist language teacher who works with children in Year 4, Year 5 and Year 6.

 RELIGIOUS EDUCATION (R.E.)

 We use the agreed syllabus for Religious Education in Northumberland to support the teaching of R.E. throughout our school.
 The children are encouraged to:-